resque/resque/README.markdown

     $ QUEUE=file_serve rake resque:work

 By default Resque won't know about your application's environment.
-That is, it won't be able to find and run your jobs - it needs to load your application into memory.
+That is, it won't be able to find and run your jobs.

-If we've installed Resque as a Rails plugin, we might run this command from our RAILS_ROOT:

-    $ QUEUE=file_serve rake environment resque:work

-This will load the environment before starting a worker.
-Alternately we can define a `resque:setup` task with a dependency on the `environment` rake task:
+You'll need to define a `resque:setup` task with a dependency on the `environment` rake task:

 ``` ruby